David Goforth: Milwaukee Brewers

 The Milwaukee Brewers selected Goforth in the seventh round of the 2011 MLB Draft after the season.

 After the 2013 season, the Brewers assigned Goforth to play for the Surprise Saguaros of the Arizona Fall League.
 He participated in the Fall Stars Game.

 The Brewers invited Goforth to spring training in 2014.
-Pitching for the Huntsville Stars of the Class AA Southern League in 2014, Goforth was named a midseason and postseason All-Star.
-After the season, the Brewers added Goforth to their 40 man roster.
+Pitching for the Huntsville Stars of the Double–A Southern League in 2014, Goforth was named a midseason and postseason All-Star.
+After the season, the Brewers added Goforth to their 40-man roster to protect him from the Rule 5 draft.

-Goforth began the 2015 season with the Colorado Springs Sky Sox of the Class AAA Pacific Coast League.
+Goforth began the 2015 season with the Colorado Springs Sky Sox of the Triple–A Pacific Coast League.
 On May 25, the Brewers promoted Goforth to the major leagues after Wily Peralta was placed on the disabled list.
 Goforth was designated for assignment by the Brewers on November 23, 2016.
 He was outrighted to the minor leagues on December 3.
-On April 14, 2017, Goforth was designated for assignment.
+On April 14, 2017, Goforth was designated for assignment following the acquisition of Oliver Drake.
+He elected free agency on October 6.

 Washington Nationals

-On December 9, 2017, Goforth signed a minor league deal with the Washington Nationals.
-He elected free agency on November 2, 2018.
+On December 9, 2017, Goforth signed a minor league contract with the Washington Nationals.
+In 38 games for the Triple–A Syracuse Chiefs, he compiled a 3.46 ERA with 45 strikeouts across 67 2/3 innings pitched.
+Goforth elected free agency following the season on November 2, 2018.